BenConnault/DynamicDiscreteModels.jl/README.md

 - `m` is a (dx,dy,dx,dy) array that holds the Markov probabilities m[x,y,x',y'] of moving from (x,y) today to (x',y') tomorrow.
 - `mu` is a (dx,dy) array that holds the joint initial distribution of the chain.

-Any concrete instance of a `DynamicDiscreteModel` will specify a mapping from a statistical parameter θ to the transition matrix `m` in a `calibrate!(model,parameter)` function.
-Being a back-end package, `DynamicDiscreteModels.jl` is agnostic as to the specific mapping, but [examples/toymodel.jl](https://github.com/BenConnault/DynamicDiscreteModels.jl/examples/toymodel.jl) provides a simple example.
-In this example (x,y) is a Hidden Markov model where x moves from today to tomorrow according to the Markov transition matrix A(θ) and y is drawn conditional on x according to the transition matrix B(θ):
+Any front-end implementation of a `DynamicDiscreteModel` will specify a mapping from a statistical parameter θ to the transition matrix `m` in a `calibrate!(model,parameter)` function.
+Being a back-end package, `DynamicDiscreteModels.jl` is agnostic as to the specific mapping, but [example/toymodel.jl](blob/master/examples/toymodel.jl) provides a simple example.
+In this example (x,y) is a Hidden Markov model where x moves from today to tomorrow according to the Markov transition matrix A(θ) and y is drawn conditional on x according to the emission/transition matrix B(θ):

 ~~~
 .